lhajouji/aws-ccp/01-Value_Of_AWS_Cloud.md

 Amazon EC2 is hosted in multiple locations world-wide.
 These locations are composed of AWS Regions, Availability Zones, Local Zones, AWS Outposts, and Wavelength Zones.
 1. [Region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)
     * Is a separate geographic area.
 Therefore if one is impacted by a natural disaster, chances are that another will not.
+    * Each AWS Region consists of a minimum of three, isolated, and physically separate AZs within a geographic area.
     * Regions are fully independent.
     * Services and resources vary by region.
     * No automagic replication across regions.